-Perfectionism, while sometimes seen as a positive trait that can increase one's chances of success, can in fact lead to self-defeating thoughts or behaviors that may actually decrease the likelihood of achieving one's goals.
-The trait may also lead to the development of conditions such as stress or anxiety.
-Those who strive for perfection out of feelings of inadequacy or failure may find speaking to a therapist to be a helpful step in the resolution of excessively self-critical thoughts.
+Perfectionism may be seen as a positive trait that increases one's chances of success.
+But it can lead to self-defeating thoughts or behaviors that make it harder to achieve one's goals.
+The trait may also cause conditions like stress or anxiety to develop.
+Those who strive for perfection out of feelings of inadequacy or failure may find speaking to a therapist to be helpful.
+This can be one step toward resolving excessive self-criticism.

-Often defined as the need to be or appear to be perfect, perfectionism is typically viewed as a positive trait rather than a flaw.
-However, Brené Brown, a writer and research professor at the University of Houston Graduate College of Social Work, says, "Perfectionism is not the same thing as striving to be your best.
+Perfectionism is often defined as the need to be or appear to be perfect.
+It is typically viewed as a positive trait rather than a flaw.
+But Brené Brown, a writer and research professor at the University of Houston Graduate College of Social Work, says, "Perfectionism is not the same thing as striving to be your best.
 Perfection is not about healthy achievement and growth."
-She goes on to explain that perfectionism is used by many people as a shield to protect against the pain of blame, judgment, or shame.
+She goes on to explain that perfectionism is used by many people as a shield.
+People may use it to protect against the pain of blame, judgment, or shame.

 Find a Therapist

-There are generally considered to be two types of perfectionistic behavior: personal standards perfectionism and self-critical perfectionism.
-Someone who practices personal standards perfectionism will typically adhere to a set of standards that motivate them, though others may consider these standards to be high.
-Those who have self-critical perfectionistic tendencies, however, are often intimidated by the high standards they have set for themselves instead of being motivated by them, and they may feel as if their goals will never become reality.
-Research suggests that self-critical perfectionism is more likely to lead to distress, avoidance, anxiety, and self-condemnation.
-Personal standards perfectionism, when not combined with potentially harmful coping methods, such as avoidance coping, or other life stressors, does not tend to have the same effects.
+There are generally considered to be two types of perfectionistic behavior.
+These are personal standards perfectionism and self-critical perfectionism.
+Someone who practices personal standards perfectionism may adhere to a set of standards that motivate them.
+Others might still consider these standards to be high.
+Those who have self-critical perfectionistic tendencies, however, are often intimidated by the high standards they have set for themselves.
+They may not feel motivated by these standards.
+This can cause feelings that their goals will never become reality.
+Research suggests that self-critical perfectionism is more likely to lead to negative emotion.
+These emotions can include distress, avoidance, anxiety, and self-condemnation.
+Personal standards perfectionism does not tend to have the same effects.
+This is the case especially when it is not combined with potentially harmful coping methods, such as avoidance coping, or other life stressors.

-A 2014 York University study describes a third concept of perfectionism: socially prescribed perfectionism, which describes the demand for excellence that is often placed on those who have jobs that require extreme precision, such as lawyers, medical professionals, and architects.
-These individuals were shown to experience more hopeless thoughts, life stress, and a higher risk for self-harm and suicide.
-Socially prescribed perfectionism also applies to those who are held to high cultural or societal standards and strive to meet these unrealistic goals.
-For example, students who are held to high academic standards by their parents, and teens and adults who feel pressure to obtain the type of body purported to be "ideal" by society may develop traits of socially prescribed perfectionism as a result.
+A 2014 York University study describes a third concept of perfectionism.
+This is socially prescribed perfectionism.
+It describes the demand for excellence often placed on those who have jobs that require extreme precision.
+Some of these include lawyers, medical professionals, and architects.
+These people were shown to experience more hopeless thoughts, life stress, and a higher risk for self-harm and suicide.
+Socially prescribed perfectionism also applies to those who are held to high cultural or societal standards.
+They may strive to meet these unrealistic goals.
+For example, students are held to high academic standards by their parents.
+And teens and adults who feel pressure to obtain the type of body purported to be "ideal" by society may develop traits of socially prescribed perfectionism as a result.

-Most people want to achieve success, and working hard to achieve one's goals and aiming to excel at pursuits are not necessarily indicative of perfectionistic behavior.
-Instead, people who are perfectionists typically operate with the belief that nothing they do is worthwhile unless it is perfect.
-Instead of being proud of their progress, learning, or hard work, they might instead constantly compare their work to the work of others or fixate on achieving flawless output.
-Even when those who are perfectionistic obtain their desired results, they may still not be satisfied, believing that if they truly were perfect, they would not have had to work so hard to achieve those goals.
+Most people want to achieve success.
+Working hard to achieve one's goals and aiming to excel at pursuits does not always indicate perfectionistic behavior.
+Instead, people who are perfectionists typically believe that nothing they do is worthwhile unless it is perfect.
+Instead of being proud of their progress, learning, or hard work, they might constantly compare their work to the work of others.
+Or they may fixate on achieving flawless output.
+Even when those who are perfectionistic obtain their desired results, they may still not be satisfied.
+They may feel that if they truly were perfect, they would not have had to work so hard to achieve those goals.

 Some examples of perfectionism might include: